| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 Hence, the result will depend both on the chemical variables for

-which statistics have been computed (specified by chem_var
+which statistics have been computed (specified by chem_var),

-and on the conditions, specified by conditions
+and on the conditions, specified by conditions.

-See the devoted section on the conditions
+See the devoted section on the conditions data frame.

 Only locations are returned: